Building or renovating your home

 Always use a registered builder, painter or building surveyor

-The best way to protect your investment in a building service provider is to ensure they are registered with the Building Commission.
+The best way to protect your investment in a building service provider is to ensure they are registered with Building and Energy.
 Visit the registers for building services providers to check for current registration.

 A Building Services Levy (BSL) payment must be made with each application for a building permit, demolition permit and some other permits required under building legislation.
 Pay the BSL to the local government permit authority with the permit application.
 Further information on the BSL can be found on the Building Services Levy webpage.